Segregation, ordering, and precipitation in WTaV-based concentrated refractory alloys: Results

-There is a remarkable discrepancy between the predicted short-range order in single crystal WTaCrV by ML potentials (both here and in Ref.~\cite{lyu_effects_2023}) and that produced by the CE model in Ref.~\cite{el-atwani_outstanding_2019}.
+There is a remarkable discrepancy between the predicted short-range order in single crystal WTaCrV by ML potentials (both here in Fig.~\ref{fig:sro} and in Ref.~\cite{lyu_effects_2023}) and that produced by the CE model in Ref.~\cite{el-atwani_outstanding_2019}.
 The latter predicts formation of almost pure binary clusters of Cr ($\sim$65\%) and V ($\sim$30\%) in a surrounding WTa-rich matrix, which agrees with the experimental observation of Cr-rich precipitates in WTaCrV~\cite{el-atwani_outstanding_2019}.
 In complete contrast, the ML potential here and in Ref.~\cite{lyu_effects_2023} produce CrTa and WV binary regions.
-Thermodynamically, this is not expected since Fig.~\ref{fig:binaries} shows that the combination of CrV and WTa binaries has lower formation energy than combining CrTa and WV.
-We found that the reason for the discrepancy lies in the atom size and lattice mismatch between a CrV cluster and WTa-rich surrounding matrix.
-From Fig.~\ref{fig:B2}, the equilibrium atomic volume of CrV is 12.2 Å$^3$ and for WTa 17 Å$^3$ (in the B2 order, although in these cases the volume is similar regardless of order).
-This means that in a coherent lattice, the CrV clusters (or the surrounding WTa-rich matrix) would be extremely strained, to energies around 0.2 eV/atom higher than the zero-pressure volume (Fig.~\ref{fig:B2}).
-We therefore predict that the experimentally observed CrV precipitates are not coherent but form semicoherent interfaces with the surrounding matrix and we carry out simulations to test such prediction.
+Thermodynamically this is not expected since Fig.~\ref{fig:binaries} shows that the combination of CrV and WTa binaries has lower formation energy ($-0.08$ eV/atom) than combining CrTa and WV ($-0.05$ eV/atom).
+However, interfacial energies and strain energies due to lattice mismatch may change the preferential interfaces at short length scales, which requires detailed analysis.